ViennaRNA/forgi/doc/graph_tutorial.rst

  * 3 stems
  * 2 hairpin loops
- * 1 multiloop
+ * 1 multiloop (consisting of 3 multiloop segments)

-The multiloop itself can be divided into three unpaired sections of nucleotides.
 Each of these elements is connected to certain other elements.
 For example, the stem at the top is connected to two unpaired regions of the multi-loop.
 Both of the hairpin loops are connected to one stem each.
 If we abstract away the sequence information, we can imagine the structure as being represented by a graph.

+.. _forgiBGformat:

 The forgi package can be used to do just this using the `rnaConvert.py` script::